Shaaali/identity-apps/docs/guides/fragments/manage-app/oidc-settings/authorized-urls.md

-Authorized redirect ULS are the Set of URLs that can be used to redirect the users after authentication or logout.
+Authorized redirect URLs determine where Asgardeo will redirect users after authentication and logout.
+An application can have multiple Authorized redirect URLs.